symmetrics/mrg_invoice_payment/doc/README-EN.txt

           (2) Go to frontend and buy a product.
 Check if one can select this payment method in the order process.
-          (3) When the purchase is complete, go to backend under ìSales => Ordersî,  select your order and check if the order status corresponds to the one you set in the
+          (3) When the purchase is complete, go to backend under "Sales => Orders",  select your order and check if the order status corresponds to the one you set in the
           configuration in item A: 2.
 *** B: 1.
-(1) Create a new customer group ìTestî and user "test@example.com"
+(1) Create a new customer group "Test" and user "test@example.com"
            for this group.
           (2) Go to frontend and buy a product as "test@example.com" customer.
            Check if one can NOT select the "Symmetrics invoice" payment option in